johnnynunez/Xiaomi-Mi-Air/README.md

 ### What do I need?
 * Xiaomi Notebook Air 2018 13.3" i5-8250u / i7-8550u
-* Real mac or windows PC to create the install USB
+* macOS or windows PC to create the install USB
 * 8GB or larger USB stick (USB3 preferred for speed)
 * Latest copy of these files (https://github.com/johnnync13/Xiaomi-Mi-Air/releases)
+* (optional for multiboot) Second (M.2 SATA) SSD installed inside the laptop.
 * (possibly) USB mouse for install until trackpad is working
 * (possibly) For macOS 10.15: a natively supported (e.g. Apple) USB Ethernet adapter for installation